canvasxyz/canvas/docs/index.md

 environment.
 Using the runtime, we can compile database schemas, permission checks, and custom mutations into code.

-We also wrote a modular signer system that allows us to integrate with different login systems, including crypto wallets, DIDs, and (soon) WebAuthn and OIDC SSO.
+Canvas uses a modular signer interface that allows us to integrate with different login systems, including crypto wallets, DIDs, and (soon) WebAuthn and OIDC SSO.
 For more traditional logins, we also have cryptographically verifiable strategies using traditional identity